The American Alligator

 6. Difference Between Alligator and Crocodile

-Alligators are found in freshwater habitats, while crocodiles are found in both freshwater and saltwater habitats.
+Alligators are found in freshwater habitats, while crocodiles are found in freshwater and saltwater habitats.

-Both alligators and crocodiles are members of the reptile family, which also includes lizards, snakes, and turtles.
+Both alligators and crocodiles are members of the reptile family, including lizards, snakes, and turtles.
 Alligators are native to the United States, while crocodiles are found throughout the tropics.